GEOL 101 3 Units

 This course emphasizes the classification and origin of minerals through chemical and physical tests, as well as spectroscopic, optical, and x-ray diffraction analyses.
 There is an ancillary study of crystal structures with models, natural crystals, and stereographic projections.
 Students should anticipate participating in one or more field trips.

 GEOL 222 1-3 Units

 Students with previous course work in Geology may work on assigned projects involving research and analysis of selected topics.
 This independent study is for students who are interested in furthering their knowledge of Geology.
 Prior to registration, a written contract must be prepared jointly by the instructor and the student.

 This course introduces students to the physical and historical geology of California, emphasizing the distinctive geologic features of each of California's twelve geomorphic provinces.
 Students should anticipate participating in one or more field trips.

 This course comprises a study of the geology of selected national parks, monuments, seashores, recreational areas, and other public sites of geologic interest within the United States and its territories.
 There is an emphasis on the geologic processes that formed these notable sites.
 Students should anticipate participating in one or more field trips.

 Introduction to Field Geology

 This course emphasizes demonstration, discussion, and practice of field investigations of geologic environments.
-Activities include describing, mapping, and identifying geologic phenomena using the Brunton compass, GPS units, and topographic maps.
+Activities include describing, mapping, and identifying geologic phenomena using traditional and cutting-edge field survey methods.
 As this is a hands-on course, students will spend time in the field.